tethysplatform/tethys/docs/tethys_sdk/tethys_cli.rst

     * *init*: Creates a local postgresql database server using the information from the `DATABASES` section in :file:`settings.py`.
     * *start*: Starts the local database server.
     * *stop*: Stops the local database server.
+    * *status*: Checks the status of the local database server.
     * *create*: Creates the Tethys database on the database server connection specified in the `DATABASES` section in :file:`settings.py`.
     * *migrate*: Initialize the database during installation.
 Wrapper for ``manage.py migrate``.
     * *createsuperuser*: Create a new superuser/website admin for your Tethys Portal.